mckenziejones12/mckenziejones12/README.md

 ## 👋 Hey there, I'm McKenzie, an aspiring junior software engineer!

-🔭 I have nearly completed The Odin Project, a well developed and organized online Fullstack Javascript bootcamp with ample projects to showcase.
+🔭 I have nearly completed The Odin Project, a well developed and organized open-source Fullstack Javascript bootcamp with ample projects to showcase.

 📫 Reach Me: Email me at jonesmckenzieb@gmail.com or connect with me on LinkedIn.